October 8, 2019Global Hospitality Attorney Michelle Tanzer Joins Nelson Mullins in Boca Raton

 Pictured left to right, TerryAnn Howell, Melissa Gomberg, Klugy Mathurin, Ben Mitrani, Nina Gordon, Victoria Moreno Pabon, George Mahfood, and Mark Raymond

-Landlord/tenant issues are being called the new legal epidemic in the country, and estimates are that more than 95% of tenants do not have representation.
-They are being forced out of their homes or living in deplorable conditions, creating a spike in homelessness and despair for misplaced families in every community.
-Attorneys, including those in many Nelson Mullins offices, are stepping up to provide low-income tenants access to justice so that they learn their rights and how to advocate for themselves.
+Landlord/tenant issues are a rising concern, and estimates are that more than 95% of tenants do not have representation.
+Some are being forced out of their homes or living in poor conditions, which can lead to challenging situations and homelessness for misplaced families.
+Attorneys are assisting low-income tenants to learn their rights and the process to advocate for themselves.

-The Tenants’ Equal Justice Clinic is designed for volunteer attorneys to give free legal advice to low-income individuals whose landlord has not returned a security deposit or clients who are living in unsuitable, unsafe, or unhealthy living conditions.
+The Tenants’ Equal Justice Clinic is designed for volunteer attorneys to give free legal advice to low-income individuals with landlord issues.
 Attorneys assist with initiating pro se Small Claims Court cases or drafting letters to assist the client in curing legal issues that impede stable housing or habitability.
 Types of cases typically involve security deposits, prohibited practices, and poor living conditions.

 These materials have been prepared for informational purposes only and are not legal advice.
 This information is not intended to create, and receipt of it does not constitute, an attorney-client relationship.
 Internet subscribers and online readers should not act upon this information without seeking professional counsel.